How To Teach Wheel Pose (Dhanurasana)

 Here’s one to get you started.

-Get The Drag & Drop Yoga Lesson Plan Creator
+Get The Drag & Drop Yoga Genie Lesson Planner

 OK.
 You got me.
-This isn’t a step, but if you’re a yoga teacher its well worth taking a quick peek at the Yoga Lesson Plan Creator.
+This isn’t a step, but if you’re a yoga teacher its well worth taking a quick peek at the Yoga Genie Lesson Planner.